ppy/osu-wiki/wiki/Tournaments/ANZT/2018_Summer/en.md

 ### Main Bracket

-Results of the main bracket can be found [Here](http://anzttournaments.challonge.com/o1fs6s1q)
+Results of the main bracket can be found on the Challonge page linked above.

 ### Qualifiers